 |Living costs per week|

-*This is the range of rents for the academic year 2017/18 and will increase in future academic years.
-This table includes single and en-suite rooms on campus but excludes studios and family flats.
+*This is the range of rents for the academic year 2016/17 and may increase in future academic years.
+This table includes the cost of a shared room but excludes studios and family flats.
 Off-campus rental costs may vary.
-For more information visit Accommodation.
+For further information visit Accommodation.

 |Additional living costs per week|